Aviva Health Insurance, our expert review

 Here’s a summary of the key points of our Aviva Health Insurance Review:

-- Unusually, Aviva Healthier Solutions comes with unlimited outpatient benefits as standard, but you can reduce your cover by setting a limit or remove it entirely.
+- Unlike most insurers, Aviva Healthier Solutions comes with unlimited outpatient benefits as standard, but you can reduce your cover by setting a limit or removing it entirely.

-- If you opt for limited outpatient cover be aware that multiple treatments will draw on the same limit and you’ll lose some inpatient and day patient benefits.
+- If you opt for limited outpatient cover multiple treatments will draw on the same limit and you’ll lose some inpatient and day patient benefits, including complications of pregnancy and surgical procedures on teeth.

-- All Healthier Solutions policies include cancer diagnosis, treatment and aftercare cover as a core benefit.
+- All Aviva Healthier Solutions policies include cancer diagnosis, treatment and aftercare cover as a core benefit.

 - As well as a guided consultant option, you can choose from four different hospital lists.

-- Small claims won’t affect your no claim discount, but claims over £250 will drop you three no claim discount levels.
+- Small claims won’t affect your no claim discount with Aviva, but claims over £250 will mean a steep drop of three no claim discount levels.

 See how Aviva compares: Our expert ratings of the UK’s best private health insurance providers